fossas/fossa-cli/docs/integrations/golang.md

 ```
 #### `manifest: <string>`
 If your project has a custom manifest or location specify it with this flag.
-Custom lockfiles interfere with the cli's ability to determine which package manager is being used and it is reccomended that the [strategy](#strategy) flag also be set.
+Custom lockfiles interfere with the cli's ability to determine which package manager is being used and it is recommended that the [strategy](#strategy) flag also be set.

 Example:
 ```yaml